-On an as adjusted basis after giving effect to this senior notes offering and the application of the net proceeds therefrom, as well as the repayment at maturity of our Senior Notes LL due October 2019, as of September 30, 2019, Enterprise Parent had approximately billion principal amount of consolidated senior long-term debt outstanding, \$2.65 billion in principal amount of junior long-term subordinated debt outstanding and no short-term commercial paper notes outstanding.
+On an as adjusted basis after giving effect to this senior notes offering and the application of the net proceeds therefrom, as well as the application of proceeds from our January 2020 offering of Senior Notes AAA, Senior Notes BBB and Senior Notes CCC that we expect will be used to repay amounts due under our Senior Notes Y at their maturity, as of March 31, 2020, Enterprise Parent had approximately billion principal amount of consolidated senior long-term debt outstanding, \$2.65 billion in principal amount of junior long-term subordinated debt outstanding and no short-term commercial paper notes outstanding.
 The amount of our future debt could have significant effects on our operations, including, among other things:

-- a substantial portion of our cash flow could be dedicated to the payment of principal and interest on our future debt and may not be available for other purposes, including the payment of distributions on Enterprise Parent's common units and capital expenditures; - credit rating agencies may take a negative view of our consolidated debt level; - covenants contained in our existing and future credit and debt agreements will require us to continue to meet financial tests that may adversely affect our flexibility in planning for and reacting to changes in our business, including possible acquisition opportunities; - our ability to obtain additional financing, if necessary, for working capital, capital expenditures, acquisitions or other purposes may be impaired or such financing may not be available on favorable terms; - we may be at a competitive disadvantage relative to similar companies that have less debt; and - we may be more vulnerable to adverse economic and industry conditions as a result of our significant debt level.
+- a substantial portion of our cash flow could be dedicated to the payment of principal and interest on our future debt and may not be available for other purposes, including the payment of distributions on Enterprise Parent's common units and for capital investments; - credit rating agencies may take a negative view of our consolidated debt level; - covenants contained in our existing and future credit and debt agreements will require us to continue to meet financial tests that may adversely affect our flexibility in planning for and reacting to changes in our business, including possible acquisition opportunities; - our ability to obtain additional financing, if necessary, for working capital, investments in capital projects, acquisitions or other purposes may be impaired or such financing may not be available on favorable terms; - we may be at a competitive disadvantage relative to similar companies that have less debt; and - we may be more vulnerable to adverse economic and industry conditions as a result of our significant debt level.